 - 4Kids and Network Provider staff and supervisors will work together to resolve case specific issues informally.
 This will be done through an objective, solution-driven discussion or meeting. - If a mutually agreeable solution is not achieved in three (3) business days, those involved will notify the other individuals of the plan to involve their chain of command.
-The disputed issue will be escalated, in writing, to the Director level at 4Kids and the next level within the Network Provider for resolution. - A meeting will be scheduled with 4Kids and the Network Provider to discuss the issue and come to an agreement.
-An uninvolved third party may be solicited to listen to the issue and assist in coming to a solution.
-If an agreeable solution is not achieved during the meeting, it will be escalated to Step 2.
+The disputed issue will be escalated, in writing, to the Director level at 4Kids and the next level within the Network Provider for resolution. - A meeting will be scheduled with the 4Kids Director involved and the Network Provider next level staff to discuss the issue and come to an agreement.
+An uninvolved third party may be solicited to listen to the issue and assist in coming to a solution. - If the dispute is not satisfactorily resolved in Step 1, it will be elevated to Step 2.